osmosis-labs/sqs/README.md

 Follow [this link](https://hackmd.io/@3DOBr1TJQ3mQAFDEO0BXgg/S1bsqPAr6) to find a guide on how to integrate with the sidecar query server.

+## Custom CosmWasm Pools

+The sidecar query server supports custom CosmWasm pools.
+To enable this feature, the following

 ## Supported Endpoints

 ### Pools Resource